Marvelle Healthcare Launches Premium Natural Mineral Water Brand, Rhythm - www.lokmattimes.com

 Marvelle Healthcare Launches Premium Natural Mineral Water Brand, Rhythm

-PNN Bangalore (Karnataka) [India], May 7: Marvelle Healthcare, a leading healthcare company, has announced the launch of Rhythm Water, ...
+Bangalore (Karnataka) [India], May 8: Marvelle Healthcare, a leading healthcare company, has announced the launch of Rhythm Water, a ...

 Rhythm caters to the growing demand for premium hydration options.
 The brand offers two varieties: Natural Mineral Water and Sparkling Natural Mineral Water.